Shotcrete shoring consists of anchors with a shotcrete facing that can be used for vertical excavations or for slope stabilization measures.

-Shotcrete shoring consists of soil or rock anchors with a shotcrete facing that can be used for vertical excavations or for slope stabilization measures.
-Shotcrete shoring applies the principles of reinforced earth soil nailing design employing drilled anchors to stabilize the soil/rock mass with a meshed shotcrete facing to tie the system together to distribute the anchor loads and control soil loss.
+Shotcrete shoring consists of anchors with a shotcrete facing that can be used for vertical excavations or for slope stabilization measures.
+Shotcrete shoring applies the principles of reinforced anchors designed to stabilize the soil/rock mass with a meshed shotcrete facing to tie the system together to distribute the anchor loads and control soil loss.

 Advantages of shotcrete systems:

 - Eliminate or reduce the need to design formwork for internal pressures.

 - Eliminate need to patch form ties, fin lines etc. related to formed construction.

 - Complex shapes easily accommodated with minimal or no formwork.

 - Elimination of crane lifts related to concrete placement and delivery – HCM Shotcrete utilizes tow behind concrete pump equipment for all concrete placement requirements.